 A few undesirable additives to look out for, according to dietitian Brittnee Cannon, R.D.?
 Artificial colors, flavors and sweeteners, and common allergens, including anything derived from wheat, soy, dairy, eggs, tree nuts, or peanuts.

 You might also want to think twice about grabbing that gummy multivitamin, too.
 Ferira says they're a common culprit of incomplete formulas.
 "Not only are gummy ingredients less stable and limited by the fact that they're in a heated confection, but they are also limited by space; you can only fit so much of the nutrients, as the bulk of the gummy is sugar and gelatin or pectin," she explains.
 And that's all in addition to the extra calories, sugars, and other excipients gummy multis come with.

 Ferira concludes, "Listen, I think well-designed gummies can be useful for certain complexes and singular nutrients or botanicals, but for a multi, they're genuinely lacking.
 If you can swallow a capsule/tablet/softgel multivitamin, please do."

 The potential benefits of multivitamins.

 By closing these gaps, we support our body's ability to function optimally.
-In fact, research suggests that doing so with the help of a multivitamin can support cognition and promote heart health, immune health, vision, and metabolic function.*
+In fact, research suggests that doing so with the help of a multivitamin can support cognition8 and promote heart health, immune health, vision, and metabolic function8.*

 And in the case of a premium multivitamin with the incremental benefits of botanicals and targeted bioactives, then, your daily nutritional support just got upgraded further to a variety of cellular functions, longevity, and overall well-being.*